oesteban/hcph-sops/docs/data-collection/scanning.md

     !!!warning "Important"
-        - [ ] Open the parameters of the sequence named "fmap-phasediff__gre" and ensure that under Contrast>resc. the option "Magnitude et phase" is selected.
+        - [ ] Open the parameters of the sequence named "fmap-phasediff__gre" and ensure that under Contrast>Reconstruction the option "Magnitude et phase" is selected.
 This is crucial so that both the magnitude and the phase difference field map images are saved.
         - [ ] Repeat the latter for the sequence name "fmap-epi_dir-XX".
         - [ ] Open the DWI sequence and under the section `Diff.`, uncheck all the derivatives except `Diff.
 Weighted Image`.